agrajm/simple-nodejs-weather-app/README.md

 ## Environment Variables
 Use the following environment variables to configure the app
-  * PORT - define the port on which the server will run.
-If not given, default is 3000
   * OPENMAPS_API_KEY - define the OpenMaps API Key.
 Get a free key by signing up for a free account [here](https://home.openweathermap.org/api_keys)

 # How to run